hapax/hapax.github.io/assets/diurnal.md

 \theta_\text{sub} = \left(\frac{23.5}{360}\right) 2\pi \sin(\varphi).
 $$

-To calculate the angle $\vartheta$, we need to two
+To calculate the angle $\vartheta$, we need two additional data
+points: the latitude of the observation point (measured from north pole) and the polar angle $\phi$ between the observation point and the current subsolar point.
+This simply measures time from solar noon.

 ---